 Dietary health during pregnancy has long been a topic of intense research interest.
 This research intensified when David Barker proposed that in utero conditions could program the resultant child for health or disease, based on the mismatch they would face once born (Barker & Osmond, 1986).
 Ultimately, these studies were the first of the developmental origins of health and disease (DOHaD) field.
 The most prominent DOHaD study examined children who were in utero during extreme famine during the “Dutch Hunger Winter” during the second world war.
-Finding that times of food restriction during pregnancy could impart higher risk for cardiometabolic risk in adulthood, even after risk ratios were adjusted for infant birthweights (Heijmans et al., 2008; Rooij et al., 2006; Roseboom et al., 2000).
-Since that time, many projects seek to understand the role of adverse nutrition in the womb and its impacts on children, even well after having reached adulthood.
+It found that times of food restriction during pregnancy could impart higher risk for cardiometabolic risk in adulthood, even after risk ratios were adjusted for infant birthweights (Heijmans et al., 2008; Rooij et al., 2006; Roseboom et al., 2000).
+Since that time, many projects have soughtto understand the role of adverse nutrition in the womb and its impacts on children, even well after having reached adulthood.